In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 The process of science builds knowledge.
 Scientific knowledge, considered in an ethical framework, guides decision-making.

 Climate change has profound implications for individual animals, populations and their habitats.
 In recognition of the magnitude of this threat, IFAW believes that the nations of the world have an obligation to endorse and implement the Paris Agreement and reduce greenhouse gas emissions to decrease effects of climate change.
-Individuals and communities can play their parts by reducing their carbon footprints through lifestyle changes to help alleviate pressure animals face due to climate change.
+Individuals and communities can play their part by reducing their carbon footprint through lifestyle changes to alleviate pressures animals face due to climate change.